Big Outcomes Don’t Require As Much Effort As You Think

-So how is it that a tiny new habit or a small change will help you to achieve your big outcome you are looking for?
+So how can a tiny new habit or a small change help you to achieve the big outcome you are looking for?

-Once you begin to build momentum, whether it is in business, personal finance, fitness, or really anything else, you become unlock an unstoppable force.
+Once you begin to build momentum, whether it is in business, personal finance, fitness, or really anything else, you begin to unlock an unstoppable force.

 The idea is that at first, moving your massive, heavy flywheel (your goal) is a challenge.